 Using a help desk ticket system beats using Gmail all the time.
 Set up your Gmail to automatically route email into your new help desk and never lose another email again!

 There is so much going on here that it's hard to take in even after a couple of days playing with it.

-The main takeaway is that whilst it's still a work in progress it's developing at breakneck speed and if you ever needed a tool that at its most basic would organise your contacts and begin sending out a newsletter then this is it.
+The main takeaway is that while it's still a work in progress it's developing at breakneck speed, and if you ever needed a tool that at its most basic would organise your contacts and begin sending out a newsletter then this is it.

-Producing a mammoth software product like this makes choosing what to integrate with and what to build from scratch, difficult and hard decisions.
-For example would it be better to integrate the REST API with Mailchimp or provide a drag and drop form builder?
+Producing a large software product like this makes choosing what to integrate with and what to build from scratch extremely challenging.
+For example, would it be better to integrate the REST API with Mailchimp or provide a drag and drop form builder?
 Do you integrate with Zendesk or build your own helpdesk system?

-The AgileCRM approach has been to build the basics from scratch and then integrate.
-This means that eventually you'll be able to manage and track all your contacts in one place and sync with third party providers that provide better tools for doing a specific task.
+The AgileCRM approach has been to make the basics from scratch and then integrate.
+This means that eventually, you'll be able to manage and track all your contacts in one place and sync with third party providers that provide better tools for doing a particular task.

 The task for AgileCRM is to get as many users on board as fast as possible with a paying subscription to fund future development.

 If you're a one man band struggling to keep on top of your eCommerce store and the day to day routine that it entails then you'll probably want to steer clear of this product.
 The time you'll need to invest in setting it up and making it work properly is going to be considerable.
 Free software always comes with the caveat that you lose valuable time finding out if it works or not.